MANE Nursing Program Application - Fall 2021

 Complete the second semester: Full acceptance to the MANE collaborating college and university is dependent on successful completion of the second semester of the MANE curriculum plan, maintaining a minimum grade point average (GPA) of 2.75, including criteria from above.

-Taks the TEAS tests: All applicants are required to complete the most current Assessment Technologies Institute (ATI), standardized Test of Essential Academic Skills (The new version of ATI TEAS begins September 1, 2016) prior to application deadlines.
+Take the TEAS tests: All applicants are required to complete the most current Assessment Technologies Institute (ATI), standardized Test of Essential Academic Skills prior to application deadlines.
 The best score achieved may be used.